An overview

 )

-# CALCULATE THE TIME SPAN IN YEARS BETWEEN INDIVIDUALS 'dateOfBirth' AND THE DAY
+# CALCULATE THE TIME SPAN IN DAYS BETWEEN INDIVIDUALS DATE OF ADMISSION AND THE

 data <- readRDS(system.file("extdata", "test_df.RDS", package = "cleanepi"))